In this article:

 - : This is a good basic cleaning unit at a low price.
-I especially like their power cord pull location compared to most washers.
+I especially like its power cord pull location compared to most washers.
 Still, the lighter-duty feel of the upright form factor, plastic housings and missing yellow tip keep this one down.

-- : Lowest cost of the group with a good wand option.
+- : Lowest cost of the gas-powered group with a good wand option.
 No onboard detergent tank, missing yellow tip, plastic housings, loose spray wand storage and unbalanced wheel alignment prove that you get what you pay for.

-- : Priced in the middle of the group with a good attempt at a multinozzle tip option, the Ryobi sports the smallest engine specs and otherwise has ok cleaning power enough to get the job done.
+- : Priced in the middle of the group with a good attempt at a multinozzle tip option, the Ryobi sports the smallest engine specs and otherwise has OK cleaning power, enough to get the job done.

-- : One of the higher priced units with solid metal parts and a low center of gravity.
+- : One of the higher-priced units, with solid metal parts and a low center of gravity.
 Otherwise, no onboard detergent tank, loose spray wand storage and (at least on my unit) more than normal engine vibration.

 Testing pressure washers isn't an exact science.
 Mostly I sprayed stuff.
 A lot of stuff.